 “Electricity is a modern necessity of life and ought to be in every village, every home, and every farm in every part of the United States,” announced Roosevelt.

 Since their creation, electric co-ops have a proven track record of offering stable and affordable electric rates.
 Data from the U.S. Energy Information Administration (EIA) show that since 2000 electric co-op rates have consistently run lower than the industry average.
-As 2010 and the 75th anniversary of rural electrification nears, co-ops manage 2.5 million miles – 42 percent – of the nation’s distribution lines.
+In 2010, the 75th anniversary of rural electrification, co-ops managed 2.5 million miles – 42 percent – of the nation’s distribution lines.

 Electric co-ops power communities in many ways.
 Created and owned by the members they serve, co-ops don’t offer profits to investors.
-Instead, co-ops return any money earned over and above operating costs to members.
-Refunds are based on patronage – how much of a service a member uses.
-Since co-ops were formed, members have received more than $545 million in patronage refunds and dividends (also called capital credits).
+Instead, co-ops distribute capital credits to members when revenues exceed operating costs using the margins to maintain a cost-effective reliable electric system.
+When their boards of trustees determine the cooperatives are financially able, they periodically return those capital credits.
+Such refunds are based on patronage – how much of a service a member uses.

 So where did the idea for co-ops come from?
 The cooperative movement traces its roots to a store started by weavers in the town of Rochdale (pronounced Rotch-dale) in northern England in December 1844.
 The Rochdale model revolved around a set of guidelines drawn up by one of its members, Charles Howarth.
 When introduced into the United States by the National Grange in 1874, these “Rochdale Principles” fueled a cooperative explosion.